fromxt/fromxt.github.io/content/post/how_to_unlock_VoLTE_Redmi_Note4.md

 3. Update the modem firmware with TWRP

    You can download the custom firmware [HMNote4X_V11.0.2.0_volte_modem](https://f000.backblazeb2.com/file/canicula/Redmi/HMNote4X_V11.0.2.0_volte_modem.zip) for Redmi Note 4X and copy to your device.
+By the way,under weak signal environments, the modem will not work any more.

 5. Reboot the device.